-A fixed dollar amount that you are expected to pay out-of-pocket towards your health care before your health care insurer pays.
+This is the amount of money you are expected to pay out-of-pocket towards your health care before your health care insurer pays.
+Out-of-pocket expenses typical do not include copays.
 For example-If your deductible is \$3,000, you are expected to pay the first \$3,000 towards your health care expenses.
 Your insurance will cover expenses after you have paid \$3,000.